kevinpr007/momentum/README.md

-# Style Point
+# Momentum
-Style Point is a schedule service that connects people to barbers and stylists at the time and location of your choice!
+Momentum is a scheduler that connects people to any service at the time and location of your choice!

 # Status
 [![Build Status](https://travis-ci.org/Ivan-Marquez/stylepoint.svg?branch=master)](https://travis-ci.org/Ivan-Marquez/stylepoint)